 By Chris Woodward, The Center Square

-(The Center Square) – Wyoming and Montana are among the states that are most dependent on the federal government, according to a new ranking.
+(The Center Square) – Wyoming and Montana are among states with the highest workers’ compensation costs in the nation, according to a new report.

 The report, from the Idaho-based Mountain States Policy Center, used 2020 data from the National Academy of Social Insurance to show how competition can help lower workers’ compensation expenses and improve outcomes.